jonah-legg/TicTacToe/README.md

 | 2 | 1 | 3 | 0 |
 | 3 | 0 | 2 | 1 |

-### Explanation

-- **Simple Table Format**: Each MOLS is presented in a straightforward table format, using Markdown's table syntax.
-The values in each square are clearly laid out in a 4x4 grid.
-- **Delineation**: Each square is encapsulated within a code block (using triple backticks) to visually separate them from other text and maintain a clear structure.
-- **Section Titles**: Each grid is preceded by a section title (`MOLS 1`, `MOLS 2`, `MOLS 3`), providing easy identification and reference within the document.

-This formatting ensures that the data is presented neatly and is easy to read, without extraneous information, focusing on the values within the Latin squares themselves.

 ## Installation

 Clone the repository to your local machine: